Wondering about your options for day trips from Merida, Mexico?

 While there’s certainly no shortage of amazing things to do in Merida itself, there is an equal amount of wonderful day trip options!
 With Merida’s central location in the Yucatan Peninsula, it makes for an ideal place to use as a travel home base to access all the amazing day trip destinations.

+There are several lovely Airbnbs in Merida where you can stay while exploring these day trips so that you can heady back to a comfortable and cozy stay in the evening.
 From Mayan ruins to colonial cities, cenotes (for swimming) to UNESCO World Heritage Sites — and even a Wonder of the World — there’s so much to explore within just a few hours of Merida.

 Day Trips from Merida

 How to travel within the Yucatan Peninsula